Montessori Education BA (Honours)

 For information of Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 Dr Maria Montessori (1870 - 1952) developed an innovative, child-centred approach to education.
 The goal of Montessori education is to foster a child’s natural inclination to learn.
 Montessori teachers are trained facilitators in the classroom, always ready toassist and direct.
 Their purpose is to excite the child’s enthusiasm for learning and to guide it, without interfering with the child’s natural desire to teach themselves and become independent.

-CIT, in partnership with Cork College of Commerce, is offering a BA (Honours) in Montessori Education leading to a NFQ Level 8 award.
+MTU Cork, in partnership with Cork College of Commerce, is offering a BA (Honours) in Montessori Education leading to a NFQ Level 8 award.
 This is a specialist two-year add-on Honours Degree programme that aims to produce highly skilled Montessori 6-12 teachers with the requisite knowledge, skills, and competence to work effectively to meet the requirements of children in a variety of Irish or international educational settings.

 The programme focusses on teacher training with a balance of Montessori practical labs, theory and supervised internship including a preparatory module to inform teaching practice and offers an array of supporting modules, such as, psychology, creative and critical thinking, PE: moving and learning, process-led arts, ICT, research skills, ethics and administration.

-Moreover, students can choose an elective module; the range includes Irish, outdoor learning, leadership in practice, inclusion: partnerships to name a few.
+Moreover, students can choose an elective module - the range includes Irish, outdoor learning, leadership in practice, inclusion: partnerships to name a few.